unreal4u/telegram-api/README.md

 Telegram Log
 ======

-Enables sending messages to Telegram via PHP.
+Enables sending messages, photos, videos and many other things to Telegram from PHP via the open-source Telegram API.
+I hope I'll be able to build a complete implementation soon.
+For now it remains a bit of work in progress.

 About this class
 --------